All the Man That I Need: Chart performance

-"All the Man That I Need" tied Houston with Madonna for the most number-one singles recorded by a solo female artist on the Billboard Hot 100.
+"All the Man That I Need" tied Houston with Madonna (pictured in 2023) for the most number-one singles recorded by a solo female artist on the Billboard Hot 100.

 Released on December 4, 1990, "All the Man That I Need" entered the US Billboard Hot 100 Singles chart at number 53 on December 22 as the "Hot Shot Debut" of the week.
-Ten weeks later, on February 23, 1991, it ascended to the top of the chart, replacing C+C Music Factory's "Gonna Make You Sweat (Everybody Dance Now)" at the top spot and becoming Houston's ninth number-one on the chart.
+Ten weeks later, on February 23, 1991, it ascended to the top of the chart, replacing C+C Music Factory's "Gonna Make You Sweat (Everybody Dance Now)" at the top spot, becoming Houston's ninth number-one on the chart.
 It stayed atop the chart for two weeks.

 This led to Houston to tie with singer Madonna for recording the most number-one singles by a female artist in the history of the Billboard Hot 100 at the time.
 It also topped the Hot 100 Singles Sales and Hot 100 Airplay charts, her first song to achieve this feat since "Where Do Broken Hearts Go" in 1988.
 It enjoyed a seven week run in the top ten of the chart, which was one week shorter than that of the album's lead single "I'm Your Baby Tonight."
 The song made Houston the first female artist to launch multiple number one singles off three or more albums.
-The only other female artists to achieve this feat were Mariah Carey and Janet Jackson.
+The only other female artists to achieve this feat afterwards were Mariah Carey and Janet Jackson.

 The single entered the Billboard Hot R&B/Hip-Hop Songs (formerly Hot R&B Singles) at number 58, the same week it debuted on the Hot 100.
-It later peaked at number one on the chart, the issue date of March 2, 1991, making it Houston's fifth R&B number-one hit.
+It later peaked at number one on the chart on March 2, 1991, making it Houston's fifth R&B number-one hit.
 On the December 22, 1990 issue of Billboard, the song entered the Hot Adult Contemporary charts at number 39, the highest debut of the week.
 On its sixth week on the chart for the issue dated January 26, 1991, it vaulted to the top ten at number 6.
-Three weeks later, it reached its pole position at the top for the week of February 16, 1991, replacing "The First Time" by Surface and starting a four-week run at the top of the charts, becoming her longest-running number one single on the chart at the time before the release of "I Will Always Love You".
+Three weeks later, it reached its pole position at the top for the week of February 16, 1991, replacing "The First Time" by Surface and starting a four-week run at the top of the charts.
 When it hit the pole position of the R&B chart, the single spent its second and third week at the top of the Hot 100 and Hot Adult Contemporary charts, respectively.